Prachi4579/WeatherAPI-Automation/README.md

 - Sends GET, PUT, and POST requests to API endpoints.
 - Asserts that the response status code matches the expected value.

+## Project Tree

+The project is structured as follows:

 WeatherAPI/
 ├── src/
 │ ├── main/